Research with positive impact

 Optimizing and increasing the reach of evidence-based practices to improve youth mental health

-All of the IMPACT Center’s three signature projects partner researchers with stakeholders to test and refine novel methods in community-based settings — so that we can amplify the impact of evidence-based practices to improve youth mental health.
+All IMPACT Center signature projects partner researchers with community collaborators to test and refine novel methods in community-based settings — so that we can amplify the impact of evidence-based practices to improve youth mental health.

 Our signature projects tackle three key implementation challenges: identifying and prioritizing determinants, matching strategies to prioritized determinants, optimizing matched strategies for community settings.